Contents

 If the telescope is too advanced for their age and capacity they will likely just give up on it.
 (Note, as an adult I did this with my first telescope!)

-Much of this will relate to the type of telescope and there are three main types:
+Much of this will relate to the type of telescope and there are three main types with key differences:

 - Refractors are the easiest to use and the most ‘traditional’ telescopes in terms of appearance

-- Reflectors provide the best value in terms of power (aperture) to price, but tend to be bigber, bulkier and heavier (although there are some good tabletop models that we recommend below)
+- Reflectors provide the best value in terms of power (aperture) to price but tend to be bigger, bulkier, and heavier (apart from the tabletop models that we recommend above)

 - Catadioptrics tend to be compact and light but are the most expensive